-- In March 2019, the first mineral resource estimate was filed and comprised an inferred mineral resource estimate for lithium contained in brine. - In November 2021, the Company filed a PEA, which comprised an updated inferred mineral resource estimate for a unitized property, as well as a PEA for the proposed commercial plant at the property. - In September 2023, the Company filed a PFS which comprised an upgraded indicated mineral resource estimate for a portion of the property.
+- In March 2019, the first mineral resource estimate was filed and comprised an inferred mineral resource estimate for lithium contained in brine. - In November 2021, the Company filed a PEA, which comprised an updated inferred mineral resource estimate for a unitized property, as well as a PEA for the proposed commercial plant at the property. - In September 2023, the Company filed the South West Arkansas PFS which comprised an upgraded indicated mineral resource estimate for a portion of the property.